-Forums are taking place in a number of locations around the country.
-The forums are an opportunity for members of the public to hear about the work of the Commission and to offer their ideas on the challenges and strengths of aged care, and the opportunities for improvement.
-We will share the dates and location of forums as they are announced.
+Forums took place in a number of locations around the country.
+The forums were an opportunity for members of the public to hear about the work of the Commission and to offer their ideas on the challenges and strengths of aged care, and the opportunities for improvement.